2023-01-19

 Besides, the creation of RCT did not literally consist of writing a great edifice of assembly instructions.
 It was written in a quite capable macro assembler, which enabled familiar program organization.
 This assembler supported structs, macros, variable names, function calls, math expressions, string manipulation, and more.
 I wouldn't choose to write software in it today, but it was a reasonable tool for the job, one the creator was already familiar with.
 In practice Chris Sawyer was likely operating a level of abstraction comparable to C. If you know C today, or know people who know C, you know creating impressive software in this way is not magic.
 It's just work, and you can do it.

-2. Not knowing exactly what I was doing, I ran strings on the release build, grepped for "gcc", and found some symbols unique to gcc's output.
+release build, grepped for "gcc", and found some symbols unique to gcc's output.